Suspect shot inside Oregon middle school, students safe

 - US orders refuges to staff for hunters despite shutdown VIEW

-Bills says no one would be allowed into the school until the lockdown is lifted.

-Police are asking parents to stay away from the school as the investigation continues.
+Police asked parents to stay away from the school during the investigation.

+Bethel School District said in a statement posted on its website that students would be released at 3 p.m. local time through the school’s side exits and should be picked up at nearby St. Mark’s Catholic Church.

+More than 20 years ago, then 15-year-old Kip Kinkel killed his parents before fatally shooting two students and wounding 26 others at Thurston High School in nearby Springfield.